njustesen/TRTS/rules.md

 If an attack deals splash damage, it gives the attacker additional damage to allocate after a target is selected.
 If a unit deals X splash damage, it can assign X-1 damage to another unit of the same type until there are either no more units of that type left or the amount of damage reaches 0 HP or 4 targets have received splash damage (thus five has received damage in total).

 ### Dealing Damage
-When the damage of a _combat round_ have ben assigned by both sides, they are dealt.
+When the damage of a _combat round_ have been assigned by both sides, they are dealt.
 For each unit, first subtract the armor value from the number of assigned damage points.
-IF the assigned damage is greater than or equal to the unit's health points, it is killed so remove it from the game.
-If the assigned damage is less than the the unit's health points, it survives.
-Units that don't have full health, must have tokens next to them, indicating their remaining health points.
+If the assigned damage is greater than or equal to the unit's health points, it is killed and thus remove it from the game.
+If the assigned damage is less than the unit's health points, it survives.
+Units that don't have full health, must have tokens next to them to indicate their remaining health points.

 Some units have shield points as well that simply counts as additional health points, while they have game-specific rules for how they are replenished.